StevenClontz/teaching-2016-08-17-fall/about.md

 However, students may not count more than 150 Participation points toward their overall grade.

+Note that students earning less than 50 Participation points (1/3 of the maximum) will automatically receive a failing grade of F*.

 ## Quizzes

 At the end of most class periods, the instructor will pose an exit